ArashMozhdehi/651-Final-Project-Backend/README.md

 ### 3. Track Your Bikes
 ![ FindYourBike](/images/FindYourBike.PNG)

 It supports tracking of a bike by showing the starting point, destination, bike current location and the recommended route.
-[Requirement #7 and #8 – using live data set and data analytics using real-time data of IoT device]

 ### 4. Destinations
 ![ Destination](/images/Destination.PNG)

 It shows different types of destinations within Calgary adopted from Open Data Portal that suitable for cyclists, including the historical sites, city events, bike parks and bike parking lots.
-[Requirement #6 and #7– open data and frequent update data]

 ### 5. Statistical Analysis
 ![Statistical Analysis](/images/StatisticalAnalysis.PNG)

 It shows the historical cycling statistics, including the cycling duration, traveled distance and calories burnt.
 The duration and travelled distance for the current day and the total of the week are displayed in figures.
 There are also graphical presentations for the calories burnt and total distance traveled last 7 days.
-[Requirement #8 – data analytics using historical data of IoT device]

 ### 6. Profile
 ![EditProfile](/images/EditProfile.PNG)